 Pidilizumab (CT-011) is a humanized monoclonal antibody (mAb) that modulates the immune response and inhibits tumor growth and the spread of metastases.
-Pidilizumab binds to PD-1 (Programmed Death-1), an inhibitory receptor belonging to the B7-receptor family that is expressed on lymphocytes and myeloid cells.
-Mechanistically, the binding of pidilizumab to PD-1 results in the attenuation of apoptotic processed in lymphocytes, primarily effector/memory T cells.
+Mechanistically, pidilizumab activity leads to extended survival of lymphocytes, primarily effector/memory T cells.
 Pidilizumab also augments anti-tumor activities of NK cells.
 The enhanced activities of T and NK cells are translated into the intensification of anti-tumor immune response and the generation of tumor-specific memory cells.
 Pidilizumab is being developed as a treatment for hematological malignancies and solid tumors.

 A Phase I, dose escalation, clinical study in 17 hematological malignancy patients has been completed.
 The study showed that a single administration of CT-011 (0.2 to 6.0mg/kg) was overall safe and well tolerated with no observed serious/unexpected treatment-related adverse events and no observed infusion-related responses or autoimmune reactions.
 No single dose MTD could be established in this study.
 Interestingly, apparent clinical responses were observed in six of the patients exhibited as extended survival as follows: one Complete Remission (NHL - follicular lymphoma), four Stable Disease (HD, 2 CLL, and MM), and one minimal response (AML).
 Amongst immune modulating molecules, CT-011 presents a safe alternative exhibiting no signs of autoimmunity which commonly occurs in the presence of other immune-modulating antibodies.